|

 BOBCAT/OCELOT HYBRIDS

-I have been asked if there are known bobcat/ocelot hybrids following the sighting of a bobcat-like animal with blotched markings.
+Although these hybrids have been bred in captivity, they are unlikely to occur in the wild.
 These have adjoining ranges which overlap in Mexico and the southern USA.
 A hybrid is unlikely as they prefer different habitats and have different lifestyles.
 Bobcats inhabits woodland, scrub, semi-desert and swampland.
 Ocelots prefer denser cover and are more arboreal.
+However, in 2012/3 it was reported that around 10% of live-trapped bobcats in parts of Texas have ocelot-style spotting

 CLOUDED LEOPARD HYBRIDS